DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 7g.
 Invocation: for organ; premiered by Lenora McCroskey at First Baptist in Newton, MA

 commissioned by The American Guild of Organists.
+Dedicated to Eileen Hunt, & Ms. McCroskey.
 Published and Copyright held for all countries by E. C. Schirmer; See: II/I/1.

 IIc.
 Concerto Ballets:

+3b.
+Clarinet Concerto: with piano; written for Christian Contreras.

 4b.
-Clarinet Concerto: with piano; see I/II/11; for Christian Contreras.

-5b.
-Viola Concerto: with piano.
-The viola concerto is the original version; It is a whole step lower than the other three concertos. see I/II/12. for my husband, Drew Hubbard.
+Viola Concerto: with piano; the viola concerto is the original version.
+It is a whole step lower than the other 3 concerto ballets; written for my husband, Drew Hubbard.

 Book III: Music for String Orchestra